 Unconscious leaders do the things they do automatically, following the habitual practices that have worked before.
 They aren’t very self-aware and are therefore more susceptible to cognitive biases.

-The first practical step on your growth journey as a leader is to understand your leadership style.
+The first practical step on your growth journey as a leader is to understand your leadership style and strengths.
 But no matter where you are starting from as a leader, you can get better if you increase your level of self-awareness.

 What is my leadership style?